RACC, Albright granted funding for campus improvements

 HARRISBURG, Pa. — Some of Berks County's institutions of higher learning received some good news from Harrisburg on Wednesday.

-Pennsylvania has awarded Redevelopment Assistance Capitol Program grants to Reading Area Community College and Albright College.
+Pennsylvania has awarded Redevelopment Assistance Capital Program grants to Reading Area Community College and Albright College.

 RACC received $5 million for the Weitz Health Pavilion.
 The building will undergo a series of physical improvements to increase the learning space for healthcare students and workers.
 The project will put all of the school's healthcare programming under one roof.